 The AFCA Significant Event Hotline 1800 337 444 provides priority service for those financially impacted by COVID-19 and who wish to make a complaint about financial products or services.

-Will I receive a refund if the business shuts down as a result of the COVID-19 government ban?
+Will I receive a refund if the business shuts down as a result of the COVID-19 public health orders?

-We suggest trying to contact the business to discuss a possible remedy
+We suggest trying to contact the business to discuss a possible solution.

 How is COVID-19 effecting registry weddings?

-Visit the NSW Registry of Births Deaths and Marriages website for more information on registry weddings.
+Visit NSW Registry of Births Deaths and Marriages for more information on registry weddings.

-Why are my rights different when cancellation is due to government bans?
+Why are my rights different when cancellation is due to public health restrictions?

-Your rights under the Australian Consumer Law may be different when cancellation is due to a government ban because government bans may make it unlawful for the supplier to supply the goods or services.
+Your rights under the Australian Consumer Law may be different when a cancellation is due to government restrictions such as current public health orders.

-However, suppliers are required to take reasonable precautions and exercise due diligence to ensure that supply will not be affected by a ban before they agree to supply goods or services.
+It should be noted that suppliers have to take reasonable precautions and exercise due diligence before they agree to supply goods or services.